 Djúpalónssandur

 Soffia was able to squeeze in a few minutes at Djúpalónssandur black sand beach.
 I was thrilled about this since I really wanted to visit a black sand beach and didn’t think I would be able to.
-On the trail down to the beach you can catch a peek at Svörtulón lagoon through the lava formations.
-From the beach you can see Snæfellsjökull glacier.
-There are dozens of iron remains from a British trawler scattered on the beach.
-The boat wrecked in 1948.
+On the trail down to the beach we caught a peek at Svörtulón lagoon through the lava formations.
+From the beach we saw Snæfellsjökull glacier.
+There are dozens of iron remains from a British trawler, which wrecked in 1948, scattered on the sand.

 Djúpalónssandur black sand beach